cattymod/docs/docs/website/url-parameters.md

 ## Custom extensions {#extension}

 The `extension` option loads a custom extension from a URL.
-See [Custom Extensions](/development/custom-extensions).
-It will load sandboxed unless it's from a trusted URL such as cattymod.app.
+See [Custom Extensions](https://docs.turbowarp.org/development/extensions/introduction) on TurboWarp's docs.
+These will load sandboxed unless it's from a trusted URL such as cattymod.app.

 <!-- Commented due to possible removal -->
 <!--